kubernetes/community/contributors/guide/issue-triage.md

  - [Step Four: Find and set the right SIG(s) to own an issue]
    - [Self-assigning]
  - [Step Five: Follow Up]
-   - [Poke issue owner if PR is not created for it in 30 days]
+   - [If no PR is created for an issue within 30 days]
-   - [Poke SIG if a SIG label is assigned but no comment was added by SIG in 30 days]
+   - [If a SIG label is assigned, but no action is taken within 30 days]
  - [Footnotes]
    - [Support Requests: Channels]
    - [User support response: example]